 - One study showed that a single sauna session could increase circulating white blood cells and reduce the chance of getting sick.
 This is at least in part due to increased white blood cell count.

-- Another study showed that regular sauna sessions increased growth hormone and endorphin production, making it a potential tool for athletic recovery.
+- Another study showed that regular sauna sessions increased endorphin production, making it a potential tool for athletic recovery.

 - A study of endurance athletes found post-training sauna sessions increased red blood cell volume.
 This boost in red blood cells has exciting implications for athletic performance, since they're what carry oxygen to our muscles.